MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 ### `--planarEnabled=0|1`
 Controls the use of planar coding mode for geometry occupancy.

-### `--planarModeIdcmUse=0--127`
+### `--planarModeIdcmUse=0--32`
-Controls the frequency of IDCM eligibility.
-A value of zero prevents IDCM being eligible for use, while the value 127 does not further constrain IDCM use.
+Controls the frequency in 1/32 percent of IDCM eligibility.
+Set to zero, IDCM is disabled.
+Set to 32, IDCM is unconstrained.

 ### `--planarModeThreshold0=0--127`
 Controls the eligibility threshold of the first planar mode based upon